PHP-Prefixer/php-prefixer-cli/README.md

 Before using the command line, we recommend checking the documentation and guides here: <https://php-prefixer.com/docs/>

-The command line requires four parameters, and it can receive an additional parameter:
+The command line requires four parameters, and it can receive an additional parameter for GitHub integration:

 Parameter | Description
 ---------|----------